cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event Mediator or Intermediary

-Depending on the architecture of the system, [Event Mediator](https://github.com/cloudevents/spec/blob/130ba0d183f5e45c1d141f5c1f272cf71d898623/cloudevents/spec.md#intermediary) is the entity or system that is responsible for the distribution, processing and routing of events to consumers.
+Depending on the architecture of the system, the [Event Mediator](https://github.com/cloudevents/spec/blob/130ba0d183f5e45c1d141f5c1f272cf71d898623/cloudevents/spec.md#intermediary) is the entity or system that is responsible for the distribution, processing and routing of events to consumers.
 The event broker ensures reliable delivery and